pyreiz/ctrl-localite/readme.md

         EXT -> QUEUE
         CTRL -> LOC
         CTRL -> MRK
         LOC -> QUEUE
         }
+        fo[label="", shape=plaintext]
+        fo -> EXT
+        to[label="", shape=plaintext]
+        lo[label="", shape=plaintext]
+        MRK -> to
+        LOC -> lo
+    }
 ```
-The EXT receives payloads via JSON over TCP-IP.
+The EXT receives a payload via JSON over TCP-IP.
 Payloads have to have the form
-`["fmt", "message", tstamp]`.
-Only the following fmts are valid: `["cmd", "mrk", "loc"]` and will be forwarded, all other payloads are ignored.
-Whether a message is valid, depends on the recipient and will be evaluated there.
+`[<fmt>:str, <message>:str, <tstamp>:int]`.
+The fmt defines how the message will be distributed.
+Only the following targets for `fmt` are valid: `["cmd", "mrk", "loc"]`.
+Invalid fmts will not be forwarded, and their message ignored.

+Whether the message part of the payload is valid depends on the recipient and will be evaluated there.